Deep Interest Mining for Intent-Enriched Semantic IDs in Multimodal Generative Recommendation: Method

 \subsection{Quality-Aware Reinforcement Mechanism (QARM)}

-To address information degradation and ensure the quality of mined interests in the posterior stage, we propose the \textbf{Quality-Aware Reinforcement Mechanism (QARM)}.
-QARM employs a two-stage training pipeline: supervised fine-tuning (SFT) for initial alignment, followed by reinforcement learning (RL) with quality-aware rewards that encourage semantically rich SIDs while suppressing low-quality ones.
+To improve downstream generation over the constructed SIDs, we propose the \textbf{Quality-Aware Reinforcement Mechanism (QARM)}, as depicted in the right part of Figure~\ref{fig_framework}.
+QARM uses supervised fine-tuning (SFT) for initial alignment, precomputes descriptor-quality labels, and then applies reinforcement learning (RL) with a relevance-gated quality reward.
+The RL stage optimizes the generative policy over SID sequences; it does not modify the VLM/LLM descriptor generator or retrain the RQ-VAE codebook.

-\paratitle{Stage 1: Supervised Fine-Tuning.} In the SFT stage, we train the generative model to predict target SID sequences given user interaction histories enriched with deep interest signals from DCIM.
+\paratitle{Stage 1: Supervised Fine-Tuning.} In the SFT stage, we train the generative model to predict target SID sequences given user histories represented by SIDs constructed from CMSA/DCIM-enriched item representations.
 The training objective minimizes the negative log-likelihood:

-where $\mathcal{D}$ is the training dataset, $\mathbf{X}$ is the input sequence (incorporating deep interest descriptions from DCIM), and $\mathbf{Y}$ is the target SID sequence.
-This stage aligns the model with both deep interest signals and collaborative filtering patterns from user behaviors.
+where $\mathcal{D}$ is the training dataset, $\mathbf{X}$ is the user-history SID sequence built from intent-enriched item representations, and $\mathbf{Y}$ is the target SID sequence.
+This stage aligns the model with collaborative patterns over the constructed SID vocabulary; the DCIM descriptors affect SFT through the item SIDs rather than as online text inputs.

-\paratitle{Stage 2: QARM Binary Quality Labeling.} Before RL training, we employ a lightweight LLM-based binary classifier to assess the quality of mined interests.
-Specifically, we use a Qwen-series model in a zero-shot manner to classify each mined interest $\mathbf{z}_i$ into a binary quality label:
+\paratitle{Pre-RL QARM Binary Quality Labeling.} Before RL training, we employ a lightweight LLM-based binary classifier to assess the quality of mined descriptors.
+Specifically, we use a Qwen-series model in a zero-shot manner to classify each descriptor $z_i^{(j)}$ into a binary quality label:

-where $l_i = 1$ indicates a \textit{positive} (specific, actionable, semantically rich) interest and $l_i = 0$ indicates a \textit{negative} (vague, generic, or hallucinated) interest.
-This QARM binary quality labeling provides the posterior quality signal that the network cannot distinguish from the SID alone, directly addressing the information degradation problem.
+where $l_i^{(j)} = 1$ indicates a \textit{positive} descriptor (specific, actionable, and grounded in item content) and $l_i^{(j)} = 0$ indicates a \textit{negative} descriptor (vague, generic, or hallucinated).
+When an item has multiple descriptors, we aggregate descriptor labels into an item-level quality score:

+where $w_i^{(j)}$ is the confidence score returned by the DCIM prompt.
+If confidence is unavailable, we set all $w_i^{(j)}=1$.
+This score is used only as an auxiliary semantic-quality signal during policy optimization.
+As a minimal reliability check, two annotators independently labeled 500 randomly sampled descriptor--item pairs using the same criterion as QARM (specific, actionable, and grounded in item evidence); their substantial agreement (Cohen's $\kappa=0.762$) suggests that descriptor quality is a recognizable annotation target, though not a stand-alone proxy for personalized relevance.

-\paratitle{Quality-Aware Reward Function.} The reward function combines base recommendation accuracy with interest quality alignment.
-Given a generated SID sequence $y$ and the ground-truth target item $i^*$, the base reward is:
+\paratitle{Quality-Aware Reward Function.} The reward function combines standard recommendation rewards with a relevance-gated semantic-quality bonus.
+Given a generated SID sequence $y$ and the ground-truth target item $i^*$, the exact-match reward is: